FelixSchladt/OxideWM/man/src/oxide-config.1.md

 ## COMMAND

 Move **args** [MOVEMENT]
-: Move window
+: move window

 Focus **args** [MOVEMENT]
-: Move Focus
+: move Focus

 Quit
-: Quit the window manager
+: quit the window manager

 Kill
-: Kill the currently focused window
+: kill the currently focused window

 Restart
-: Reloads the config and restarts components
+: reloads the config and restarts components

 Layout **args** [LAYOUT]
-: Change the current layout
+: change the current layout

 GoToWorkspace **args** [WORKSPACE_ARGS]
-: Change the current workspace
+: change the current workspace

 MoveToWorkspace **args** [WORKSPACE_ARGS]
-: Move the used window to a different workspace
+: move the used window to a different workspace

 MoveToWorkspaceAndFollow **args** [WORKSPACE_ARGS]
-: Move the focused window to and select a different workspace
+: move the focused window to and select a different workspace

 Exec **args** <COMMAND>
-: Execute a given command
+: execute a given command

 Fullscreen
-: Toggle fullscreen mode for the focused window
+: toggle fullscreen mode for the focused window

 ## ARGS

-Command arguments are necessary for the movement, the layout or to controll workspaces
+Command arguments are necessary for the movement, the layout or to control workspaces

 ## MOVEMENT

 Left
-: Moves to the left
+: moves to the left

 right
-: Moves to the right
+: moves to the right

 ## LAYOUT